-"It means nothing," he said to himself.
+"It means nothing," he murmured quietly.
 He nodded to himself.
 It meant nothing, nothing whatsoever.
 Snape wasn't his dad, not in any meaningful sense of the word.
 He hadn't been there when Harry had been a baby.
 He hadn't held him or played with him.
 He hadn't fed him or cared for him.
 He hadn't done anything for Harry.
 All he'd ever done was mock him and try to get him expelled.
 And how messed up was that?
 He'd spent every moment together with the man being ridiculed and glared at, and the guy was really some weird bio-dad.
-Harry was angry, he thought of all the times he had been locked in his cupboard as a kid, alone and dreaming of someone coming for him, of finding out that his parents weren't really dead and that they wanted to take him away.
+Harry became angry as he thought of all the times he had been locked in his cupboard as a kid, alone and dreaming of someone coming for him, of finding out that his parents weren't really dead and that they wanted to take him away.
 Well that dream had come true, in part, and what a nightmare it had become.

 Harry was about to scream with all of the anger rushing through him, his breathing was out of control and he was ready to start pulling out his hair.
 But he didn't.
 A calmness suffused him, his eyes grew heavy, and he felt at peace, like he was lying on the grass in the park on a bright and sunny day.

-"It doesn't mean anything," he said to himself again.
+"It doesn't mean anything," he said to himself again, a comfort this time, not a denial.
 He didn't need Snape, he didn't need a father, he wasn't that kid anymore.
 He just needed to sleep, and think about the rest of the letter in the morning.

 Like the letter to Ron he had just written, this one omitted most of the unpleasant aspects of his summer.
 Like the letter he wasn't thinking about.
 He wouldn't send the letters yet, he didn't want to send Hedwig off after she had been gone for so long.
 Harry got up and started getting ready for the day.
 He had woken early despite his late night and had started writing his friends to keep his mind from wandering elsewhere.
 Pulling a clean shirt on, Harry found himself glancing at the loose floorboard where the letter from his parents was hidden.
 Out of sight but not out of mind by any means.
 Harry made his way downstairs.